ashishpatil3101/lattice-company-test-node.js/README.md

 ## How to Run
 1. Install dependencies: `npm install`
-2. Create a `.env` file with necessary environment variables. env file varibles
+2. Create a `.env` file with necessary environment variables.
-PORT=4000
+ -env file varibles
+ -PORT=4000
-#mysql env values
+ -#mysql env values
-DB_HOST=127.0.0.1 or change according to you if its not same for you DB_DATABASE=lattice
+ -DB_HOST=127.0.0.1 or change according to you if its not same for you -DB_DATABASE=lattice
-DB_USERNAME=
-DB_PASSWORD=
+ -DB_USERNAME=
+ -DB_PASSWORD=
-DB_PORT=3306 or change according to you if its not same for you
+ -DB_PORT=3306 or change according to you if its not same for you
 3. Run the application: `npm start`